dgittins/Metagenomics/assembly.md

 ```

 \
-4. Add a prefix of the sample name to the final.contigs.fa file and each assembled contig within the file
+4. Add a prefix of the sample name to the 'final.contigs.fa' file from the previous command and each assembled contig within the file

 ```bash
 $ cd sample1_megahit_assembly